-At its launch, the Vauxhall Ampera was the first ‘plug-in’ hybrid passenger car to be offered for sale in the UK.
-Powered by General Motors’ ground-breaking ‘Voltec’ series-hybrid propulsion technology (just like its Chevrolet Volt sister model), it represents the great white hope of one the world’s largest car-makers.
+At its launch in spring 2012, the Vauxhall Ampera was the first plug-in hybrid passenger car to be offered for sale in the UK.

-The difference, in principal, is massive.
-Vauxhall claims better than 300mpg for the Ampera in urban use.
-It also claims a maximum cruising range, thanks to that petrol engine, of more than 300 miles.
+It also claims a maximum cruising range, thanks to the petrol engine/generator and petrol tank, of more than 300 miles.

 Just one powertrain is offered, but buyers can pick from one of two trim levels: Positiv or range-topping Electron.